Interfaces + Open Design / Foundation

 Thesis

 Open Design - Open Source Claude Design!
-Fully Free AI Design System! teaches a practical interfaces + open design move: Use Open Design as a local-first design agent surface: clone the project, connect model providers, select design systems, generate UI, and hand the result to a coding agent for implementation.
+Fully Free AI Design System! teaches a practical design system move: Use Open Design as a local-first design agent surface: clone the project, connect model providers, select design systems, generate UI, and hand the result to a coding agent for implementation.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.